Joseph A. Lombardo

 It should be noted that not all workplace injuries are treated the same.
 There are two types of workplace injuries: those that happen because of sudden events and those that happen gradually over time.
 The former type of injury is easier to get compensation for since there was a distinct event with a direct cause — an accident, fall, explosion, or collision.

-Benefits You Can Receive from a Workers’ Compensation Claim
+Benefits You Can Receive from a South Jersey Workers’ Compensation Claim

-New Jersey law requires that workers’ compensation insurance companies pay injured workers certain benefits, namely covering medical expenses and lost wages due to disabilities.
+By state law, South Jersey requires that workers’ compensation insurance companies pay injured workers certain benefits, namely covering medical expenses and lost wages due to disabilities.

 Coverage for medical treatment provided by workers’ compensation insurance includes the cost of procedures, hospital and physician visits, prescription medications, and equipment that the victim may need to deal with their injury in their everyday lives.